Portfolio Program in Nonprofit Studies Overview

 Senior Director of Mental Health Resources, Grant Halliburton Foundation

 “Take the time to figure out who you are and what makes you, you.
 If you’re around people that aren’t like you, get to know them too, because you’re going to have something in common.”

 The Certificate in Nonprofit Studies is available to any currently enrolled graduate student at The University of Texas at Austin.
 To ensure certification appears on the academic transcript, a student is responsible for completing:

-- Four (4) courses – 12 credit hours total – of preapproved classes, including one taught by an RGK Center faculty member.
+- Four (4) courses – 12 credit hours total – of preapproved classes, including one taught by an RGK Center core faculty member.

 - Forty (40) hours of volunteer service at a nonprofit or public service organization.
 Unpaid internships or field placements with nonprofits may count toward this requirement.

 - Four (4) networking and professional development events or activities.